Poising on Ariadne's thread: An algorithm for computing a maximum clique in polynomial time: Ariadne: The primary sequence of iterates

 We denote the lower feasibility set by $\mathbb{F_L}$, the upper feasibility set by $\mathbb{F_U}$ and the infeasibility set by $\mathbb{I}$ and define them as

 All sets are polytopes and the infeasibility set $\mathbb{I}$ is also convex.
-We will specify a value for $\varepsilon$ in the sequel.
-Let us note for now that $\varepsilon$ is chosen such that only maximum clique equilibria (which are in fact located at the boundary of the lower and upper feasibility sets) and no other fixed points that may the iterates of our dynamical system can be located in the lower feasibility set $\mathbb{F_L}$.
+We will specify values for $\varepsilon$ and $\varepsilon'$ in the sequel.
+Let us note for now that these parameters are chosen such that only maximum clique equilibria and no other equilibrium fixed points capable of attracting the iterates of our dynamical system can be located in the lower feasibility set $\mathbb{F_L}$. $X \in \mathbb{Y}$ is called strictly upper feasible if